Skip to main content

 Altering multiple targets

-8. From this page, you can again select multiple targets to alter the metric they're for, the date range, the period, or the value.
+8. From this page, you can again select multiple targets to alter the metric they're for, the date range, the period, or the value, or tweak them individually.

 9. Once you're happy with your changes, click the Save Changes button at the top right of the page.